Take a day to escape Prague and cycle 45km through the beautiful Czech countryside on a bike tour to Karlstejn Castle

 My boney backside hasn’t felt the awkwardness and discomfort of a bicycle seat for over two years, so when I approached the meeting point of where I would be paired with my mode of transport for the next 45km, you’ll understand that I was somewhat apprehensive about the day ahead.
 Being short in the legs I knew that whatever bike I was given would be either too large or too small and the helmets provided would be far from snug and safe.
 But in Praha Bikes defense they made overly sure that I was happy with my choice of helmet (having swapped it five times) and that the bike was safe and ready for our adventure to Karlstejn Castle.

 Firstly let me start by mentioning, cobbles are not fun to ride over and neither is trying to slalom around tourists that walk at a pace that even a tortoise could beat.
-I tell you, it takes skill to maneuver around the back streets of Prague on a bike while watching out for crossing pedestrians, cars, uneven cobbles while gripping hold of the break, ringing your bike bell and yelling “Pardon” and “Excuse Me” in two languages.
+I tell you, it takes skill to manoeuvre around the back streets of Prague on a bike while watching out for crossing pedestrians, cars, uneven cobbles while gripping hold of the break, ringing your bike bell and yelling “Pardon” and “Excuse Me” in two languages.

 Feeling the smoothness of the tarmac when we reach the bicycle path that follows the Vltava river bank was like gliding on air and I could feel my coccyx breathe a sigh of relief.